Tex Watson: Conviction

-On October 2, 1969, Watson fled the Spahn Ranch and headed back to his native state of Texas.
-On November 30, 1969, he was arrested in Texas for the Tate–LaBianca murders.
-He and his lawyers fought extradition to California for nine months.
-Upon arriving in California, he stopped talking and eating, losing 55 pounds, and began regressing to a catatonic state.
-He was admitted to Atascadero State Hospital for a ninety‑day evaluation period to determine if he was fit to stand trial.
-He stayed there until February 1971, when he was deemed able to stand trial.
+On October 2, 1969, Watson fled Spahn Ranch and returned to Texas.
+On November 30, 1969, he was arrested there in connection with the Tate–LaBianca murders.
+He and his attorneys contested extradition to California for nine months.
+After being transferred to California, he stopped speaking and eating, lost 55 pounds, and began exhibiting symptoms of a catatonic state.
+He was admitted to Atascadero State Hospital for a ninety‑day evaluation to determine his competency to stand trial.
+He remained there until February 1971, when he was found competent.

-On October 12, 1971, Watson was convicted on eight counts of first-degree murder and one count of conspiracy to commit murder.
-One week later, the same jury took only two and a half hours to determine that he was sane.
+On October 12, 1971, Watson was convicted of seven counts of first-degree murder and one count of conspiracy to commit murder.
+One week later, the same jury determined, after two and a half hours of deliberation, that he was legally sane.
 On October 21, 1971, he was sentenced to death.
-He arrived on California's death row on November 17, 1971, but avoided execution when the California Supreme Court's People v.
-Anderson decision resulted in the invalidation of all death sentences imposed in California prior to 1972.
-He was found guilty of the murders of eight people: Abigail Folger; Wojciech Frykowski; Steven Parent; Sharon Tate Polanski, who was eight months pregnant; Jay Sebring; Leno LaBianca; and Rosemary LaBianca.
+He was placed on California's death row on November 17, 1971, but his sentence was commuted to life imprisonment after the California Supreme Court's People v.
+Anderson decision invalidated all death sentences imposed in the state prior to 1972.
+Watson was convicted of the murders of seven people: Abigail Folger; Wojciech Frykowski; Steven Parent; Sharon Tate Polanski, who was eight months pregnant; Jay Sebring; Leno LaBianca; and Rosemary LaBianca.